fireblocks/btc_tx_validation/README.md

 ```
 ### What is actually going on here?

-Here we are getting the source vault account from our callback payload and calling Fireblocks to get the unspent transaction input for this vault:
+Here we are getting the source vault account from our callback payload and calling Fireblocks to get the unspent transaction inputs for this vault:
 ```python
 source_vault_account_id = self.metadata["sourceId"]
 tx_refs = self.fireblocks.get_tx_refs(source_vault_account_id)